matthewjchou/PataClone/DEVELOPMENT.md

     * Border flashes with the beat
     * Some bugs with inconsistency, fixed through changing implementation
         * Changed from boolean controlled to time controlled
+* Adjusted how "off tempo" you can be to get a regular score or good bonus
+* Words are now correctly centered on the screen

 Notes: